How to Ask For The Sale Without Being Pushy

 6. Share social proof

-The great thing about social proof is that it’s your actual customers telling the story of how your solution solved their problem.
-Naturally, prospects are more likely to agree to the deal if they’ve seen other people benefit from your solution.
+The great thing about social proof is that it’s your actual customers telling the story of how your solution solved their problems.
+Prospects are more likely to agree to the deal if they’ve seen other people benefit from your solution.

 To achieve this, ensure you have plenty of social proof available when meeting with your prospect.
-That way, when it comes to asking for the sale, your prospects will already feel good about your offering.
+That way, when asking for the sale, your prospects will already feel good about your offering.

 7. Use storytelling

 Study after study shows that people are more receptive to stories than almost any other type of communication.
-Our brains not only crave stories but to remember them.
+Our brains not only crave stories but also we remember them.
 As such, we pass on meaningful ones to others.
 That’s why incorporating storytelling into asking for the sale is so effective.

 You can do this by creating a hero with a name, a personality, and a practical problem to overcome.
 But, you must take great care when deciding how to reflect your intended message.
 Ensure your storytelling speaks to your customers.
 You can do this by including the same hopes, ambitions, fears, regrets, and disappointments they have.